o11y-weekly/o11y-weekly.github.io/2023-11-23_Vector_in_action/README.md

 ![Architecture Demo](./docker-compose.png)

 The app contains 2 [supervisord](http://supervisord.org/) services:
 - [app.sh](./app/app.sh) writes logs to `LOG_BASE_PATH` (/workspace/app/log/).
-The log structure is 2 lines; `bad logs` will be use as an invalid key value to monitor pipeline errors while the second one will be parsed as a metric (H is hotel and T in the fake app think time part in milliseconds).
+The log structure is 2 lines; `bad logs` is used as an invalid key value to monitor pipeline errors while the second one is parsed as a metric (H is hotel and T in the fake app think time part in milliseconds).

   10 [app.sh](./app/app.sh) instances is configured to show how the graph scale when the number of agent is high.
  ```bash